Endo-Stress. Endometriosis and stress.

 I felt like I was on high alert almost all the time, and this resulted in me experiencing panic attacks on a regular basis, followed by intense lower back and pelvic pain, followed by worse problems with digestion.

-I was caught in a cycle, a catch 22!
-I feared the pain and feeling so ill that I might need to take time off, so I limited myself with other activities outside work.
-Then when I started to feel pain, or bleed heavy or feel sick, I would get extremely scared and this would just make my pain and situation worse.
+I was caught in a cycle of endometriosis and stress, a catch-22!
+I feared the pain and felt so ill that I might need to take time off, so I limited myself to other activities outside work.
+Then when I started to feel pain, bleed heavy, or feel sick, I would get extremely scared, and this would just make my pain and situation worse.

-I had previously suffered with Obsessive Compulsive Disorder (OCD), an eating disorder and general anxiety when I was a teenager, and my OCD behaviour was also starting to come back.
+I had previously suffered from Obsessive-Compulsive Disorder (OCD), an eating disorder, and general anxiety when I was a teenager, and my OCD behaviour was also starting to come back.

 I was referred for CBT for both general anxiety and OCD, and although these therapies helped me massively to keep going, they weren’t enough.
 I battled on in this cycle for years, I continually dropped down a hole into depression and then dragged myself back out again, time and time again.

-Finally, after another episode of self-harming, I got referred on the NHS to a CBT therapist who specialises in chronic pain and life-changing illnesses.
+Finally, after another episode of self-harming, I got referred on the NHS to a CBT therapist who specialises in chronic pain and life-changing illnesses, hoping he could help me with endometriosis and stress.
 I saw her every week for 6 months and I gradually started to see a change in the way I handled pain and illness, and the anxiety it caused me started to decrease.

 At times I still felt a great surge of anxiety, but I managed to put things in perspective and get back on track before things got worse.